prosyslab-classroom/llvm-primer/README.md

 #### (Almost) Everything is llvalue
 In LLVM IR, type `llvalue` is the most important data type.
-Functions, instructions, global variables, constants, and much more are all `llvalue`s.
+Functions, instructions, global variables, constants, and many more are all `llvalue`s.
 You can use API function `classify_value` to classify a given value with a type of `llvalue`.
 The output of the API is a value with a type of [ValueKind.t](https://llvm.moe/ocaml/Llvm.ValueKind.html).
 Because of this structure, some API functions may return `None` when an operation is invalid for a certain  `llvalue`.